The Class Actions Law Review: USA

 Class actions are a long-standing part of the American legal landscape, at both the state and federal level.
 Class actions are routinely used to prosecute a wide variety of substantive claims, including consumer fraud, labour and employment, products liability, antitrust and securities claims.

-Class actions are explicitly permitted in both the US federal and state systems.
-This chapter focuses solely on federal class actions, which are provided for by Rule 23 of the Federal Rules of Civil Procedure.
+Class actions are explicitly permitted in both the US federal system and virtually all state systems.5 This chapter focuses solely on federal class actions, which are provided for by Rule 23 of the Federal Rules of Civil Procedure.

 A typical class action under Rule 23 follows a series of distinct procedural steps.
 First, a class action is initiated by the filing of a complaint by a named plaintiff (or plaintiffs) on behalf of a putative (or proposed) class.
-If defendants choose to file a motion to dismiss and the case survives, then the court will next determine whether or not a plaintiff class should be 'certified' (i.e., confirming whether the case is appropriate for class action treatment, and defining the specific class on behalf of which the case will then be litigated).
+If defendants choose to file a motion to dismiss and the case survives, then the court will have to determine whether or not a plaintiff class should be 'certified' (i.e., determine whether the case is appropriate for class action treatment, and define the specific class on behalf of which the case will then be litigated).
 The court will also appoint class representatives and class counsel to represent the class.
-Following certification, notice is typically provided to members of the class – actual notice, where possible, or publication notice through newspapers and the internet – and class members are given an opportunity to opt out (or express their desire to be excluded from the class).
+Following class certification (if it is granted), notice is typically provided to members of the class – actual notice, where practical, or publication notice through newspapers and the internet – and class members are given an opportunity to opt out (i.e., express their desire to be excluded from the class).
 The case is then litigated on the merits by the class representatives and class counsel on behalf of the class (excluding the opt-outs), until such time as there is either a settlement or a result on the merits (e.g., after a trial).
-A final judgment from either a trial or settlement will bind all class members who have not affirmatively opted out of the class action.
+A final judgment from either a trial or settlement will generally bind all class members who have not affirmatively opted out of the class action.
 In addition, any settlement must expressly be approved by the court as fair to the class.